Asymptotically (un)safe scattering amplitudes from scratch: a deep dive into the IR jungle: Scalar scattering amplitudes

 We are interested in the $\mans$-channel process $\phi(p_1)\phi(p_2)\to\chi(p_3)\chi(p_4)$.
 Since we are using the effective action, only tree-level diagrams have to be evaluated to compute the full scattering amplitude.
 There are two contributions: a mediated diagram, and a contact term, see \Cref{fig:amp}.
 The complete expression for the amplitude has been derived in~\cite{Draper:2020knh}.
 In light of the approximations that we make later on, we only report a simplified amplitude.

 For the form factors relevant for the gravity-mediated diagram, we approximate

 Approximating the wave function renormalisations of the scalars, $Z_\phi$ and $Z_\chi$, by unity has been shown to be an excellent approximation in momentum-dependent computations~\cite{Meibohm:2015twa, Knorr:2019atm, Kher:2025rve}, see also \eg{}~\cite{Dona:2013qba, Dona:2015tnf, Eichhorn:2016esv, Eichhorn:2017eht, Eichhorn:2017sok, Eichhorn:2017als, Eichhorn:2020sbo, deBrito:2021pyi, Laporte:2021kyp, Pastor-Gutierrez:2022nki, deBrito:2025nog} for works computing a constant anomalous dimension, and~\cite{Henz:2016aoh} for a field-dependent wave function.
 The gravitational form factors $F_R$, $F_{Ric}$ have been computed in various approximations~\cite{Christiansen:2012rx, Codello:2013fpa, Christiansen:2014raa, Bosma:2019aiu, Bonanno:2021squ, Knorr:2021niv, Fehre:2021eob, Knorr:2023usb, Pastor-Gutierrez:2024sbt, Kher:2025rve, Pawlowski:2025etp} and display a non-trivial behaviour which we however neglect to be able to treat the system analytically.\footnote{In our simple approximation, the inclusion of these form factors can largely be compensated by a different regulator choice, see the final flow equation \eqref{eq:LO_flow} below.
 The only clear exception is the large-momentum behaviour of the propagator, which will be modified under the inclusion of these form factors, in turn adding an anomalous dimension to the form factor that we resolve.
-The same difference in scaling will also affect the mediated diagram of the scattering amplitude (left panel of \Cref{fig:amp}), so that we expect the overall picture to not change qualitatively.} By contrast, the non-minimal interactions between gravity and shift-symmetric scalar fields have only been computed in local approximations so far~\cite{Eichhorn:2017sok, Laporte:2021kyp, Knorr:2022ilz, Ohta:2025xxo, deBrito:2025nog}, so no information on the quality of such an approximation is available yet.
+The same difference in scaling will also affect the mediated diagram of the scattering amplitude (left panel of \Cref{fig:amp}), so that we expect the overall picture to not change qualitatively.} By contrast, the non-minimal interactions between gravity and shift-symmetric scalar fields have mostly been computed in local approximations~\cite{Eichhorn:2017sok, Laporte:2021kyp, Knorr:2022ilz, Ohta:2025xxo, deBrito:2025nog}, see however~\cite{Chiesa:2026tlz} for recent work on its momentum dependence.
 See also \eg{}~\cite{Narain:2009fy, Henz:2013oxa, Percacci:2015wwa, Labus:2015ska, Henz:2016aoh, Pawlowski:2018ixd, Wetterich:2019zdo, Eichhorn:2020sbo, Sen:2021ffc, Maitiniyazi:2025pou} for non-minimal interactions between gravity and scalars without shift symmetry.

 For the contact term, we make the approximation

 The operator $\hat X$ is spanned by combining metrics, covariant derivatives, and form factors.
 One admissible expansion into a basis is given by

 Here, we have introduced the identity on symmetric rank-two tensors via